Infant crawling amongst toys in bedroom

 Reading group4.00-5.00pm

-Participants will be required to attend a one-hour pre-course meeting a few weeks before the start of the course to discuss how to arrange an infant for the observations.
+The course begins with a one-and-a-half-hour introduction and observation preparation meeting a few weeks before teaching starts to discuss how to arrange an infant for the observations.

 Coming Soon: Summer 2025 Cohort